zbyju/server-benchmarks/README.md

 ![Redirect](/report/redirect.png)
 ![Random](/report/random.png)

-Although I'm a terrible Go developer (as this literally my first project written in Go) it is the most performent implementation by far.
-Apart from storing new urls in the database, in which case it is just slightly worse than the fastify implementation.
+Although I'm a terrible Go developer (as this literally my first project written in Go) it is the most performent implementation by far; apart from storing new URLs in the database, in which case it is just slightly worse than the fastify implementation.

 # Data